StevenMilano/portfolio/README.md

 # portfolio website
-##this is my first website I've ever made.
+This is my first website I've ever made.